Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Security and Privacy Threats Against Digital Semantic Communication

 Although this paper focuses on secure digital SemCom, it is helpful to begin with the security and privacy challenges shared by both analog and digital SemCom \cite{shen2023secure,yang2024secure}.
 These threats primarily arise from task-oriented semantic transmission and shared context, which can enable semantic leakage, semantic manipulation, and systematic bias through a compromised knowledge base or context.
 In addition, SemCom inherits model-related threats because semantic processing relies on machine learning, exposing the learning pipeline and trained models to attacks beyond the wireless channel.
 SemCom also faces authenticity and availability concerns.

 Semantic leakage and inference attacks are among the most fundamental privacy challenges in SemCom.
-Because the transmitted message is task-oriented semantic information, intercepted semantic information can already reveal sensitive attributes, intents, or environmental states, especially when combined with side information or public background knowledge.
+Because the transmitted message is task-oriented semantic information, intercepted semantic information can already reveal sensitive attributes, intents, or environmental states.
+The risk is amplified when the adversary combines the intercepted content with side information or public background knowledge.
 SemCom is also vulnerable to semantic manipulation, where an attacker introduces carefully designed perturbations to distort the recovered meaning and mislead downstream tasks.
 Such attacks may not be reflected by conventional link-level metrics while still causing severe semantic errors.
 They also raise concerns about semantic integrity and source authenticity, since the receiver must determine whether the recovered meaning is reliable and originates from a legitimate transmitter rather than from fabricated or manipulated semantic information.

 Another set of shared challenges arises from the supporting context and learning components.
-Many SemCom designs rely on shared context or knowledge base to align interpretation across endpoints, which introduces risks such as knowledge poisoning, manipulation, and inconsistencies between transmitter and receiver knowledge states that can systematically bias semantic interpretation.
-Moreover, because semantic extraction and reconstruction are typically implemented by machine learning models, SemCom faces model-related threats throughout its lifecycle, including training data poisoning, backdoor insertion, adversarial inputs, and privacy attacks such as model extraction and inversion.
-Finally, SemCom remains exposed to availability threats, including jamming and flooding, as well as computation-based denial-of-service attacks targeting the semantic processing pipeline, all of which can degrade reliability and service continuity even when the physical link remains operational.
+Many SemCom designs rely on shared context or knowledge base to align interpretation across endpoints.
+This introduces risks such as knowledge poisoning, manipulation, and inconsistencies between transmitter and receiver knowledge states that can systematically bias semantic interpretation.
+Moreover, since semantic extraction and reconstruction are typically implemented by machine learning models, SemCom is exposed to model-related threats throughout its lifecycle.
+These threats include training data poisoning, backdoor insertion, and privacy attacks such as model extraction and inversion.
+Finally, SemCom remains exposed to availability threats, including jamming and flooding, as well as computation-based denial-of-service attacks targeting the semantic processing pipeline.
+These attacks can degrade reliability and service continuity even when the physical link remains operational.